Editing 101: Understanding the 6 Different Types of Editing

 3. Line Editing

-• Dialogue inconsistencies
+• Dialogue consistency across scenes

 4. Copy Editing

-• Awkward transitions
+• Awkward phrasing or redundancy

 5. Fact-Checking